Will your next Canon camera be liquid-cooled?

 It’s obvious Canon’s considering the real world here

-Both of these designs are described in ways that suggest that Canon isn’t just going into this as a thought exercise and/or a way to bolster its patent arsenal, but is already considering how to integrate the liquid-cooled tech into a real-world camera design.
+Both of these designs are described in ways that suggest that Canon isn’t just going into this as a exercise and/or a way to bolster its patent arsenal, but is already considering how to integrate the liquid-cooled tech into a real-world camera design.

 For one thing, the company thought to use an existing component to provide the necessary electromagnetic field in its passive design.
 And it also notes that the fan in the active design could be powered using the Peltier effect.
-This would generate the requisite current from the temperature gradient in the cooling system itself, allowing the fan to continue running for as long as is needed after the camera is switched off.
+This would generate the requisite current from the temperature gradient in the cooling system itself, allowing the fan to continue for as long as is needed after the camera is switched off.
 In the process, it would resolve concerns about temperature spiking when the battery runs out.

 Canon's design concepts show an air intake inside the handgrip.
 Exhaust air would vent from the base of the camera body.